Spa at Home – Pedicure

 Spa at Home Natural Pedicure Step 1 – Foot Soak

 It’s lovely to treat your feet to a refreshing foot soak, I have hot ones in the winter and cooling ones in the summer.
 My product of choice for the foot soak is Dr Bronner’s Peppermint Magic Liquid Soap.
 Peppermint is invigorating and stimulating, it gets the blood flowing to the area and it’s also a refreshing and uplifting scent.
-If you don’t care for peppermint, there’s a load more flavours to choose from Dr Bronner.
+If you don’t care for peppermint, there are a load more flavours to choose from Dr Bronner.
 To use, I simply add a few drops to my foot spa but if you don’t have one of these you can use a bowl of water.
 I also add magnesium flakes to this as the pores on your feet are quite large and absorb magnesium effectively.

 Spa at Home Natural Pedicure Step 2 – Exfoliation